bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Module Challenge

-For the [Module 21 Challenge](../../01-Class-Content/21-MERN/02-Challenge), students will take a fully functioning Google Books API search engine that was built with a RESTful API, and they'll refactor it to be a GraphQL API built with Apollo Server.
+For the [Module 21 Challenge](../../01-Class-Content/21-MERN/02-Challenge), students will take a fully functioning Google Books API search engine that was built with a RESTful API and refactor it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.

 If you get an `eslint` preflight check error when running the Challenge, add an `.env` folder to the root of the project and add `SKIP_PREFLIGHT_CHECK=true`.
 The error can also be avoided by running the Challenge from the class repo to avoid conflicting `eslint` installations.